-An introductory course exploring the present world conflict, and the role and relationship of military power to that conflict.
-A discussion of the factors from which differing political philosophies have evolved continues with analysis of three prime political philosophies.
+This introductory course explores the present world conflict, and the role and relationship of military power to that conflict.
+The formation and role of nations in the international community is examined.
 This is followed by a discussion of the means that nations develop to pursue their objectives and how they confront each other in the use of these means.
 The course then presents the role and functions of the U.S. Department of Defense and the U.S. Air Force.
-One class hour per week, and one hour of leadership laboratory.
+One class hour per week, and one hour of corps training.